ffwff/hana/DOCUMENTATION.md

 use [module]
 ```

+Where `[module]` is a string,

-If the module name starts with a `./`, it will lookup and import the file relative to the script's local
+* If the module name starts with a `./`, it will lookup and import the file relative to the script's local directory.
-directory.

-If the module name starts with a `/`, it will lookup and import the file relative to the root filesystem
+* If the module name starts with a `/`, it will lookup and import the file relative to the root filesystem directory.
-directory.

-Otherwise, it will lookup and import the file from the `HANA_PATH` environment variable.
+* Otherwise, it will lookup and import the file in the path specified by `HANA_PATH` environment variable.

 # Virtual machine